Agroforestry Action Network

 Connecting with agroforestry networks worldwide, we enhance community engagement in agroforestry through interdisciplinary research & project collaborations.

-AFAN is a non-profit network connecting students, practitioners, and local communities to restore degraded landscapes through agroforestry.
-We connect practitioners to public parks, forests, community gardens, and ecologically vulnerable areas where their skills directly benefit the public.
+AFAN is a non-profit network connecting students, practitioners, and local communities to regenerate public landscapes through agroforestry.
+We work in parks, forests, community gardens, and other appropriate sites, especially degraded or marginal land and transition areas.

 As a networked organisation, we facilitate collaborations that contribute to community-led agroforestry systems, stakeholder engagement, and environmental education.
-Through our local projects, we connect interested practitioners directly to spaces where they can learn and apply agroforestry-based regenerative practices.
-Practitioners can as members also participate in network exchanges with our partner organisations; from transdisciplinary research initiatives to local and international learning experiences, there are ways for everyone to get involved and take action through agroforestry practice!
+Through our local projects, we connect interested practitioners to spaces where their skills directly benefit the public.
+Local projects engage diverse communities in learning and applying agroforestry-based regenerative practices.
+Practitioners can as members also participate in network exchanges with our international partner organisations.
+From transdisciplinary project workstreams to local and international learning experiences, there are ways for everyone to get involved and take action through agroforestry practice!

 Interested in getting involved but not sure where to start?